 Nothing in N.J.S.A.
-18A:37-13.1 et seq. may be construed as affecting the provisions of any collective bargaining agreement or individual contract of employment in effect on the Anti-Bullying Bill of Rights Act's effective date (January 5, 2011).
-N.J.S.A.
-18A:37-30.
+18A:37-13.1 et seq. may be construed as affecting the provisions of any collective bargaining agreement or individual contract of

 The Board of Education prohibits the employment of or contracting for school staff positions with individuals whose criminal history record check reveals a record of conviction for a crime of bias intimidation or conspiracy to commit or attempt to commit a crime of bias intimidation.